 Feeling inadequate in your parenting duties this week?
 Wondering if you’re putting your children on the fast track to success or Slip and Slide to delinquency?
-Well hold onto your wine glass because I’ve discovered the secrets to successful child rearing buried deep within the pages of a 1940’s parenting book entitled, ‘In Your Hands’.
+Well hold onto your wine glass because I’ve discovered the secrets to successful child rearing buried deep within the pages of a 1940’s vintage parenting advice book entitled, ‘In Your Hands’ from the Children’s Book House series.
 Prop the baby up on the davenport, as suggested on page 18, and prepare to get your mind blown.
 (Spoiler: You’re incompetent.)

 Good grief, are you sweating?
 I’m sweating.
 Only a few pages into the book and it’s yelling at me.
 Already I feel completely inadequate.

 So apparently we’re supposed to worry about goodness and success but not SIDS.
 Not sure how to instill good values in your child?
 Well just check out the ‘Character Index’ at the back of the book where you will find page numbers to corresponding stories that will help teach your children about patriotism, thrift and industriousness.
 Oh, wait, did I mention this manual is part of a 13 volume set of books, each all roughly the size and weight of an old telephone book?
 We only have eight volumes and I’m already terrified my children aren’t going to learn how to avoid ‘foolishness’ if I can’t dig up the remaining books on eBay.